justinjohn0306/deepspeedpatcher/README.md

 - **Environment Matching**: The DeepSpeed wheel will be built for the Python environment that launches the tool
 - **Admin Rights**: The tool requires administrative privileges to build DeepSpeed
 - **Build Location**: By default, builds occur in a `deepspeed` subdirectory where the tool is run
-- **Archived Wheels**: Completed builds are stored in `deepspeed_wheels` with version information
+- **Archived Wheels**: Completed wheel builds are stored in `deepspeed_wheels` with version information

 ### Verification After Building

-After building and installing, verify DeepSpeed:
+After building and installing the wheel to your Python environment, verify DeepSpeed with `ds_report` or:
 ```bash
 python -c "import deepspeed; deepspeed.show_env()"
 ```